-Researchers have been searching for EDMs in neutral particles, especially neutrons, for more than 50 years, by trapping and cooling particles in small volumes using strong electric fields.
-Despite an enormous improvement in sensitivity, however, these experiments have only come up with upper bounds.
-The current upper limit of approximately $10^{-26}$ e·cm for the EDM of the neutron is an amazingly accurate result: if we had inflated the neutron so $\triangleright$ that it had the radius of the Earth, the EDM would correspond to a separation between positive and negative charges of about 10 $\mu$ m.
-An upper limit of less than $10^{-29}$ e·cm has also been reported for a special isotope of mercury, but the Coulomb screening of the atom's electron cloud makes it difficult to directly relate this number to the permanent EDMs of the neutrons and protons in its nucleus.
-For the electron, meanwhile, the reported EDM limits on more complicated polar molecules can be used to deduce a bound of about $10^{-28}$ e·cm - which is even further away from the Standard Model prediction ( $10^{-38}$ e·cm) than the case for the neutron.
+Researchers have been searching for EDMs in neutral particles, especially neutrons, for more than 50 years, by trapping and cooling particles in small volumes and using strong electric fields.
+Despite an enormous improvement in sensitivity, however, these experiments have only produced upper bounds.
+The current upper limit of approximately 10^{26} e·cm for the EDM of the neutron is an amazingly accurate result: if we had inflated the neutron so that it had the radius of the Earth, the EDM would correspond to a separation between positive and negative charges of about 1 mm.
+An upper limit of less than 10^{29} e·cm has also been reported for a special isotope of mercury, but the Coulomb screening by number to the permanent EDMs of the neutrons and protons in its nucleus.
+For the electron, meanwhile, the reported EDM limits on more complicated polar molecules can be used to deduce a bound of about 10^{28} e·cm - which is even further away from the Standard Model prediction (10^{38} e·cm) than is the case for the neutron.